Australia has a growing international visitor market supported by a strong domestic travel base:

 Source: Tourism Research Australia

-In addition to this, China, the UK, the US, New Zealand and Japan were the five major markets that contributed just over half (A$22 billion) of the total spend for the year.
+In addition to this, China, the US, the UK, New Zealand and Japan were the five major markets that contributed just over half (A$22.7 billion) of the total spend for the year.
 China alone accounts for more than one-quarter (27%) of total international spend ($11.3 billion) - three times that of the next highest market, the US.
 India continued to be the strongest performing market, with spend up 21% to $1.7 billion.

 Tourism 2020 is a whole-of-government and industry long-term strategy to build the resilience and competitiveness of Australia’s tourism industry and grow its economic contribution.
 It focuses on improving the industry’s performance and competitiveness by pursuing new opportunities for growth and addressing supply-side factors.